Skip navigation to main content. U.S. Department of Energy's Solar Decathlon | Powered by the Sun

 The typical row house or "shotgun" house is long and narrow, with rooms connecting one after another from front to back.
 This design was often used in high-density, 19th-century urban neighborhoods found throughout the southern United States.
 ZEROW HOUSE adapted the modern solar house to this historic typology so it would suit its intended destination.

 ZEROW HOUSE joined the Project Row House neighborhood—which consists of 40 properties that house artists, exhibits, low-income office space, and other community essentials—in November 2009.
-It was then connected to electrical, water, and sewer systems while awaiting a certificate of occupancy from the City of Houston.
+During the reconstruction phase, ZEROW HOUSE hosted numerous tours for interested individuals, organizations, architects, and conference attendees.